jh3nd3rs0n/jargyle/README.md

 A complete listing of rule conditions can be found in the [settings help](#6-1-4-settings-help) under `SETTING VALUE SYNTAXES` > `GENERAL_RULE_CONDITIONS` and `SETTING VALUE SYNTAXES` > `SOCKS5_RULE_CONDITIONS`.

-##### 6. 13.
-1. 1.
-Common Rule Condition Value Syntaxes

-The following are some common rule condition value syntaxes.

-###### 6. 13.
-1. 1.
-1. Address Range

-An address range can be specified in the following formats:

--   `ADDRESS` : Range is limited to a single address expressed in `ADDRESS`.
-Address can be an IPv4 address, an IPv6 address, or a domain name.
--   `ADDRESS1-ADDRESS2` : Range is limited to addresses between the address expressed in `ADDRESS1` (inclusive) and the address expressed in `ADDRESS2` (inclusive). `ADDRESS1` and `ADDRESS2` must be of the same address type (IPv4 or IPv6). `ADDRESS1` and `ADDRESS2` cannot be domain names.
--   `regex:REGULAR_EXPRESSION` : Range is limited to domain names that match the regular expression expressed in `REGULAR_EXPRESSION`

-###### 6. 13.
-1. 1.
-2. Port Range

-A port range can be specified in the following formats:

--   `PORT` : Range is limited to a single port number expressed in `PORT`
--   `PORT1-PORT2` : Range is limited to port numbers between the port number expressed in `PORT1` (inclusive) and the port number expressed in `PORT2` (inclusive)

 #### 6. 13.
 2. Rule Results

 On the command line, rule results consist of a space separated list of rule results.
 Each rule result consists of the syntax of `NAME=VALUE` where `NAME` is expressed as the name of the rule result and `VALUE` is expressed as the value assigned to the rule result.
 In the configuration file, rule result are expressed in a `<ruleResults/>` XML element with zero to many `<ruleResult/>` XML elements.
 Each `<ruleResult/>` XML element contains a `<name/>` XML element for the name of the rule result and the `<value/>` XML element of the value assigned to the rule result.